scala/scala3/docs/_docs/reference/experimental/overview.md

 They are enabled by importing the feature or using the `-language` compiler flag.

 * [`erasedDefinitions`](./erased-defs.md): Enable support for `erased` modifier.
-* `fewerBraces`: Enable support for using indentation for arguments.
 * [`genericNumberLiterals`](./numeric-literals.md): Enable support for generic number literals.
 * [`namedTypeArguments`](./named-typeargs.md): Enable support for named type arguments
 * [`saferExceptions`](./canthrow.md): Enable support for checked exceptions.